Usage

 Concluding Remarks

-This example showed the basic principles of building a model on this very simple system.
-However the same principles apply when building more complex models.
+This example showed the basic principles of building a model for a very simple system.
+However, the same principles apply when building more complex models.
 See the examples section for the ProcessSimulator

 to find more complex examples.
-Notable examples there include, but are not limited to:
+Notable examples include, but are not limited to:

-- Disinfection with Ozone: The same example as in this usage extended by a second reactor
+- Disinfection with Ozone: The same example as here, but extended by a second reactor

-- Activated Sludge System with ASM1: A detailed example on how to include a external recirculation
+- Activated Sludge System with ASM1: A detailed example on how to include an external recirculation

-- Reactor with multiple Processes: ASM1 with Aeration: How to build a reactor with two processes in it
+- Reactor with Multiple Processes: ASM1/ASM3 with Aeration: How to build a reactor with two processes in it

 - BSM1: A more complex and realistic plant based on the benchmark simulation model (BSM) number 1